SiwatINC/osutazerj/README.md

 DISCLAIMER: If you managed to kill yourself, coffin is not included in this repository.

-THIS SECTION IS FOR NERDS:
-  The control software is written in Java, API documentation is included in the project!
+THIS SECTION IS FOR NERDS: The control software is written in Java, API documentation is included in the project!

+CALIBRATION CONSTANTS:
+#For 12V 1.5A DC SPS
+#Voltage Drop for PWM Duty Cycle 150/255: 12V -> 7.6V
+#Voltage Drop for PWM Duty Cycle 100/255: 12V -> 8.9V
+#Voltage Drop for PWM Duty Cycle 50/255: 12V -> 11.3V